tobias-fyi/challenges/100DaysofX/02-Story/031/031-Story.md

 The situation rarely demanded subduty and because of the condition of the equipment, it was only done when completely necessary.
 The sub that all the cadets had to use during the ceremony, Nuuva, which in the Noaic language means something along the lines of "young", was the sketchiest of all of them—which was saying something.

 "It's better than no sub at all, Mono," Uvet had explained as the two made their way through the lilting corridors.
-They were already subsurf, descending to the lowest drop point on the oversized bouy.
+They were already subsurf, descending to the lowest drop point on the oversized buoy.

-The subsurf drop where they were headed was the lowest enclosed section of the bouy, where it connected to the massive chain that anchored it to the sea floor.
+The subsurf drop where they were headed was the lowest enclosed section of the buoy, where it connected to the massive chain that anchored it to the sea floor.
 They were headed for one of the series of outer airlocks that circled the connection point—the upper fixture.

 ---- ∫ ----